simphony/simphony-openfoam/README.rst

 Subpackages:

-- foam_controlwrapper --  wrapper class and tests for OpenFOAM -wrapping using pyFoam
+- foam_controlwrapper --  wrapper class and tests for OpenFOAM using IO wrapping
-- foam_internalwrapper --  wrapper class and tests for OpenFOAM -wrapping using internal interfaces
+- foam_internalwrapper --  wrapper class and tests for OpenFOAM wrapping using internal interfaces